-The writing assignment has to have an in-depth discussion, in which the student demonstrates his/her ability to critically evaluate hypotheses and results, presents his/her own views, and draws conclusions that point towards new research opportunities.
+This form of Writing Assignment consists of a clear and adequate overview of recent literature addressing the topic of interest.
+The Literature Review must include an in-depth discussion, in which you demonstrate your ability to critically evaluate hypotheses and results, present your own views, and draw conclusions that point towards new research opportunities.

-The writing assignment has to include a summary specifically aimed at informing the laymen about the content of the topic.
+The Literature Review must also include a plain language summary specifically aimed at informing a broader audience without prior specialized knowledge about the content of the review.

 After finishing his/her writing assignment the student is capable of independently: